Asian Elephant is a Legacy Species and Taronga is committed to its conservation in Sumatra. Holistic strategy is being developed.

 As well as participating in our region's first co-ordinated breeding and conservation program for their species, our elephants are here to create awareness and provide information about elephants and the threats and dangers to their future survival.

-Taronga also has a long history of providing funds and support to many conservation projects for Asian Elephants around the world.
+Taronga also has a long history of providing funds and support to many conservation projects for Elephants around the world.

 Some of these projects include:

-Northern Rangelands Trust, Kenya
+Northern Rangeland Trust, Kenya

 The Northern Rangelands Trust (NRT) in Kenya was established to develop resilient community conservancies which transform people’s lives, secure peace and conserve natural resources.
 Taronga supports the Biliqo-Bulsea Conservancy, one of the largest in the area.
 This conservancy has an important population of wildlife and through support from Taronga has reduced the number of poached elephants.
 These results are due to improved security of wildlife by creating safer ground for their movement and improved rangeland health through environment practices that support both livestock and wildlife.